mariscript/platemate/journals/marison.md

 ### 1/18/2023 Wednesday

+Today was a long day with Redux.
+Definitely marked as a big struggle day for me.
+Worked with Gina on researching about implemening Redux.

 ### 1/17/2023 Tuesday

 We had a long merge party in the morning.
 Luckily all merge conflicts were resolved, but it did take time.